thephpleague/csv/docs/9.0/converter/index.md

 - a HTML table using the [HTMLConverter](/9.0/converter/html/) class;
 - a Json string using the [JsonConverter](/9.0/converter/json/) class;

-All theses classes implements the `Converter` interface.
+All theses classes expose a common `convert` method defined as follow:

 ~~~php
 <?php